 Better energy storage materials are required for the electrification of transport and for decarbonisation of the grid.
-The Royce research area focuses on batteries, supercapacitors and thermoelectrics to solve the material challenges involved in the all-solid-state battery.
-This would transform the safety of Li-ion batteries, enable the use of lithium metal electrodes delivering a step-change in energy density, leading to safe electric vehicles with a more than 300 mile driving range and faster charging.
+Through strategic investments in state-of-the-art equipment and refurbishment of facilities, the Royce supports research on batteries, supercapacitors and thermoelectrics to solve the material challenges involved in the all-solid-state battery.
+This would transform the safety of Li-ion batteries, enable the use of lithium metal electrodes delivering a step-change in energy density, leading to safe electric vehicles with a more than 300-mile driving range and faster charging.
 The global market in lithium batteries is growing exponentially, reaching £50bn in 2020.
 The UK will require the equivalent of two gigafactories for electric vehicles alone by 2025.

 The global market in lithium batteries will reach £50bn in 2020.